Lower Reading Room

 Theology and Patristics

 The Theology section contains undergraduate teaching collections, while the Patristics section holds material relating to Greek and Latin writers from the rise of Christianity to the invention of printing.
-Selected journal titles are also available, as well as core reference titles and a collection of Bible texts.
+Core reference titles and a collection of Bible texts are also available in the Patristics room.

 Selected recent acquisitions of graduate and research materials relating to Theology, from both the legal deposit intake (British and Irish materials) and from a wide range of foreign accessions, are displayed in a freestanding shelf or tray in the Theology section.

 The latest issues of Theology journals are displayed in a tray on a windowsill in the Theology Room.
-This includes a number of journals whose main runs are kept in the bookstack.
-Some T.Per shelfmarks are shelved in the Philosophy Room at the south end.
+This includes a number of journals whose main runs are kept in offsite storage.

 Mobile steps, kicksteps, and other items of height access equipment are available to help readers retrieve open shelf books from the higher shelves of bookcases.
 Before using equipment of this type, please make a visual check that it is not damaged or faulty.
 Please take care when using the equipment, and if it is unstable, let staff know straightaway, and then find another set of steps.
 When using sets of steps with hooved or cup feet, please take particular care not to knock the feet against bookcases or skirting boards, as this can distort them and make the steps unstable.